-Resolution Copper has committed to create three compensatory mitigation funds for five tribal programs that will be available to the 11 consulting Tribes.
+Resolution Copper has committed to create three compensatory mitigation funds for five Tribal programs that will be available to the 11 consulting Tribes.
 The administration and management of the three funds will be the responsibility of a to-be-determined 501(c)(3) organization(s).
 The National Forest Foundation is a candidate for the administration of those programs and funds, which require coordination with the Forest Service, although the final selection is yet to be made.
 Funding for the programs is timed to specific milestones/actions and will be memorialized in a separate agreement between the Forest Service and Resolution Copper.
 The five programs are as follows:

-- 1. The Emory Oak Collaborative Tribal Restoration Initiative: Funds the implementation of the treatments for the Emory Oak Collaborative Tribal Restoration Initiative, a multi-year restorative fieldwork program for Emory oak groves located in the Tonto and Coconino National Forests.
+- 5. The Emory Oak Collaborative Tribal Restoration Initiative: Funds the implementation of the treatments for the Emory Oak Collaborative Tribal Restoration Initiative, a multi-year restorative fieldwork program for Emory oak groves located in the Tonto and Coconino National Forests.
 Developed through consultation with the Forest Service and Tribes, the program is designed to restore and protect Emory oak groves that are accessed by Apache communities for traditional subsistence gathering and ensure their sustainability for future generations.
-The program funds the long-term restorative treatment, maintenance, and monitoring for the Emory oak, and includes research, cultural activities, and educational activities. - 2.
-Tribal Monitoring Program: Funds the long-term continuation of the existing Tribal Monitor Program and administration, program development, training, and funding for monitors working on NHPA Section 106 and 110 projects on public lands. - 3.
-Tribal Youth Program: Funds the development of a Tribal Youth Program in partnership with the Forest Service and consulting Tribes to provide cultural and educational opportunities to Tribal Youth on Forest Service lands. - 4.
-Tribal Cultural Fund: Funds to address unique and specific tribal proposals brought forth by Tribes during government-to-government consultation.
-The fund will provide a mechanism to fulfill tribal requests that do not fit under the other funding programs, such as direct funding to assist tribal projects, programs, and infrastructure. - 5.
+The program funds the long-term restorative treatment, maintenance, and monitoring for the Emory oak, and includes research, cultural activities, and educational activities.
+This measure remains a Forest Service-required measure, as it was developed under the authority provided in Section 3003 of PL 113-291.
+See "FS-CR-05: Emory Oak Collaborative Tribal Restoration Initiative" in appendix J of the FEIS. - 6.
+Tribal Monitor Program: Funds the long-term continuation of the existing Tribal Monitor Program and administration, program development, training, and funding for Tribal Monitors working on NHPA Section 106 and 110 projects on public lands.
+This measure remains a Forest Service-required measure, as it was developed under the authority provided in Section 3003 of PL 113-291.
+See "FS-SO-02: Establish foundations for long-term funding, including the Tribal Monitor Program" in appendix J of the FEIS. - 7.
+Tribal Youth Program: Funds the development of a Tribal Youth Program in partnership with the Forest Service and consulting Tribes to provide cultural and educational opportunities to Tribal Youth on NFS lands.
+This measure remains a Forest Service-required measure, as it was developed under the authority provided in Section 3003 of PL 113-291.
+See "FS-SO-02: Establish foundations for long-term funding, including the Tribal Monitor Program" in appendix J of the FEIS. - 8.
+Tribal Cultural Fund: Funds to address unique and specific Tribal proposals brought forth by Tribes during government-to-government consultation.
+The fund will provide a mechanism to fulfill Tribal requests that do not fit under the other funding programs, such as direct funding to assist Tribal projects, programs, and infrastructure.
+This measure remains a Forest Service-required measure, as it was developed under the authority provided in Section 3003 of PL 113-291.
+See "FS-CR-06: Tribal Cultural Heritage Fund" in appendix J of the FEIS. - 9.
 Tribal Education Fund: Funds scholarships for 2-year and 4-year programs of study for members of the consulting Tribes.
+This measure remains a Forest Service-required measure, as it was developed under the authority provided in Section 3003 of PL 113-291.
+See "FS-CR-08: Tribal Education Fund" in appendix J of the FEIS.

-Several other non-financial measures were included in the PA as well, to address the concerns of the affected Tribes and minimize the adverse effects from mining and related activities on the conveyed lands.
+Several other non-financial measures were included in the former PA as well, to address the concerns of the affected Tribes and minimize the adverse effects from mining and related activities on the conveyed lands.
 These include the following: